 4. Don’t overwater Kurapia.
 While this may cause Kurapia to seem to grow faster, this growth will not develop the deep roots needed for really durable planting.
 Once the Kurapia is established, cut back the water to strengthen it.

 5. Kurapia will grow through loose soil placed on top of it.
 In our trials we’ve found a thin layer (1/4 inch) of well rotted compost or worm castings helps strengthen the plant and encourage more low growth.
 Well rotted compost should smell sweet, not like a sawmill, ammonia cleaner, or like a swamp.

 6. After six months of growth, many reporters have found that the plant responds well with core aeration (cutting cores or punching small holes into the turf).
 This apparently helps promote growth of new plants which revitalizes the planting.

-7. Other tricks we’ve seen is the plant responds to growth regulators (such as Cutlass .33G) if you want a lower maintenance yard.
+8. Other tricks we’ve seen is the plant responds to growth regulators (such as Cutlass .33G) if you want to mow less.

 1. Being a warm season plant, Kurapia will stay green all year long and won’t go dormant at temperatures higher than 45° Fahrenheit

 2. In Winter, Kurapia’s growth slows down.
 It will not put out new leaves or spread.

 3. If average daily temperatures consistently are below 38° Fahrenheit , Kurapia will start to go dormant, dropping leaves and possibly losing stems.
 This is normal.
 Kurapia produces new growth in the warm season.

 4. Kurapia has been known (according to estimates) to survive at temperatures are low as 14° Fahrenheit without insulation.
 Laying sand over Kurapia may help it survive colder winters.